-- Rutin or Rutoside trihydrate – (bioflavonoid)
+- Rutin or rutoside trihydrate (bioflavonoid)

-- Chymotrypsin – (porcine)
+- Chymotrypsin (porcine)

-- Trypsin – (porcine)
+- Trypsin (porcine)

-- Pancreatin – (porcine)
+- Pancreatin (porcine)

-Systemic enzymes break down inflammatory cytokines that are seen in autoimmune disease and contain proteases that may be involved with breaking down pathogens such as bacteria and parasites.
-These enzymes also speed up tissue repair by reducing inflammation.
+Systemic enzymes break down inflammatory cytokines (immune response proteins) that are seen in autoimmune disease.
+They also contain proteases that may be involved with breaking down pathogens such as bacteria and parasites.
+Furthermore, these enzymes speed up tissue repair by reducing inflammation.

-Systemic enzymes have been studied extensively in Europe and have become a popular alternative to pain medications for arthritic disease and many inflammatory conditions.
+Systemic enzymes have been studied extensively in Europe, and have become a popular alternative to pain medications for arthritic disease and many inflammatory conditions.

 Here’s the summary of the study: